ytaki0801/mcelisp.json/README.md

 `mcelisp-json-node.js` is a reference implementation of `mcelisp.json` to run on Node.js.
 It can run not only the above example but also `mcelisp.json` itself.
 See the source code for details.

-## mcelisp-json-pp.scm, JSON-to-S-Gauche.scm, S-to-JSON-Gauche.scm
+## JSON-to-S-Gauche.scm, S-to-JSON-Gauche.scm

-`mcelisp-json-pp.scm` is generated from `"mcelisp"` in `mcelisp.json` by using [Gauche](http://practical-scheme.net/gauche/)'s JSON library and slib's pretty-print, `JSON-to-S-Gauche.scm`.
-It can be executed on a Scheme interpreter as a Meta-Circular Evaluator.
+`JSON-to-S-Gauche.scm` is a simple JSON-to-S generator by using [Gauche](http://practical-scheme.net/gauche/)'s JSON library and slib's pretty-print.
+It can execute the `mcelisp.json` on a Scheme interpreter as a Meta-Circular Evaluator like the following.

 ```
 $ ./JSON-to-S-Gauche.scm mcelisp.json mcelisp | chibi-scheme